Sign Up

 Preparation

 Wash your hands with warm water and soap for 20 seconds before and after handling food.
 Fresh food and vegetables should be washed to remove pesticides and dirt.
 Keep raw meat and their juices away from other food.
-After cutting raw meats, wash the cutting board, utensils, and countertops with hot, soapy water.
-Marinating meat should be placed in a covered dish and kept in the refrigerator.
+After cutting raw meat, wash the cutting board, utensils, and countertops with hot, soapy water.
+Marinating meat should be placed in a covered dish and kept in the refrigerator (Bulochova et al., 2024).

 The refrigerator allows slow, safe thawing of frozen food items.
 Make sure thawing meat and poultry juices do not drip onto other food.
 Frozen food can be put in cold tap water in a leak-proof container or plastic bag for faster thawing.
 Be sure to change the water every 30 minutes.
 The microwave can also be used for thawing.
-The food should be cooked immediately after thawing (Basics for Handling Food Safely, 2015).
+The food should be cooked immediately after thawing.
 Meat and poultry defrosted in the refrigerator may be refrozen before or after cooking.
-Do not refreeze if thawed another way; cook before refreezing (Basics for Handling Food Safely, 2015).
+Do not refreeze if thawed another way; cook before refreezing (USDA, 2021).

 Cook the food thoroughly to kill bacteria and parasites.
-Cook food at the recommended safe internal temperature (Table 3).
-Use a meat thermometer to check the internal temperature if needed.
+Cook food at the recommended safe internal temperature.
+See Table 3 for recommended safe internal temperatures.
+Use a meat thermometer to check the internal temperature.
 Do not eat cooked meat if there is blood when cut.
 If you see blood, cook the meat more.
 Some people prefer rare beef or raw seafood.
 That is a choice, but there is a risk of infection, parasites, and poisoning.
 Pork and chicken are likely to have parasites if not thoroughly cooked.
 Refrigerate cooked food promptly.
-Cook or freeze fresh poultry, fish, ground meat, and a variety of meats within two days of purchasing.
+Cook or freeze fresh poultry, fish, ground meat, and various meats within two days of purchasing.
 Use cooked leftovers within four days.
 Reheat leftovers to 165 °F (73.9 °C).
 Beef, veal, lamb, or pork should be cooked or frozen within 3-5 days.
 Fish and shellfish from a contaminated source are dangerous.
-Do not eat them because they are caught in a water source with a large drain off chemical or animal waste.
+Do not eat them if they are caught in a water source with a large drain-off of chemical or animal waste (USDA, 2020a).

-Cook foods to the following safe internal temperatures as measured with a food thermometer:
+Cook food to the following safe internal temperatures as measured with a food thermometer:

 FOODTEMPERATURE